-Swing Patrol is a well-known and unique community of over 1,500 swing dancers featuring a first class teaching team, four award winning performance troupes, a dedicated admin and volunteer team and what we think (bias acknowledged) are the most dedicated and passionate group of social dancers in the world.
+Swing Patrol is a well-known and unique community of over 1,500 swing dancers featuring a first class teaching team, a dedicated admin and volunteer team and what we think (bias acknowledged) are the most dedicated and passionate group of social dancers in the world.
 The curator of this crazy family is Scott Cupit who is responsible for the vision and leadership of Swing Patrol.

-Our amazing teachers, run over 30 weekly classes and workshops teaching lindy hop and blues in London and Brighton.
-So whether you want to learn to dance, come and get have a boogie in our weekly socials and events, or hire our team for your event, we hope to see you soon!
+Our amazing teachers run weekly classes and workshops teaching Lindy Hop and Blues all over London.
+So whether you want to learn to dance, come and have a boogie in our weekly socials and events, or hire our team for your event, we hope to see you soon!

-- Weekly Lindy Hop and Blues social dances
+- Monthly Lindy Hop and Blues social dances

 - Swing dance balls in London